-Obviously, as a stationery queen, I am all about the handwritten thank you note.
+Obviously, as a stationery addict, I am all about the handwritten thank you note.
 But for many, like pretty much everyone else in my family, it can be a daunting task.
 What do you say?
 How much should you say?
-I waited too long – should I still send one?
+I waited too long - should I still send one?
 I am going to walk you through my tried and true method for sending great thank you notes, that are painless for you, but will mean so much to the person who receives it.

 When to write a thank you note: